CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 #### ORP.2.A12 Designation of separate contact persons (CIA)

 To the satisfaction of the coworkers a responsible person SHOULD be named as a trustworthy contact person.
-In case of major organizational or technical changes, the designation of such a contact should be checked.
+In case of major organizational or technical changes, the designation of such a contact person SHOULD be checked.

 #### ORP.2.A13 Security Check (CIA)